vaginessa/dns-wiki/Home.md

 AFWall+ need this to run at his best:

 - No Windows or iOS. :laughing:
-- The Android OS device with at least a 4.0 (ICS/API level 14, NDK 10) or higher version.
+- The Android OS device with at least a 4.0 (ICS/API level 14, NDK 10) or a higher version.
 - Your device **must be rooted**.
 - [[BusyBox]] and [[IPtables]] (also included as binary in AFWall+ for Kernel/ROM's without it!)
 - The Kernel/ROM _must have_ [[init.d support|init.d]] (for external custom script and data leakage fix)!